Netronome/nic-firmware/README.rst

 -------------------------------

-Third party constraints preclude Netronome from releasing the NFP toolchain and reference materials under a nonproprietary license, however, these tools and materials are legally accessible in binary form via the `Open-NFP.org <https://open-nfp.org/>`_ initiative free of charge.
-In order to obtain the toolchain required to build the firmware, you will need to "Request" the SDK via the "Tools" tab under `Resources <https://open-nfp.org/resources/>`_ and agree to the Netronome proprietary license agreement.
+Third party constraints preclude Netronome from releasing the NFP toolchain and reference materials under a nonproprietary license.
+One such constraint also prohibits us from providing the tooling independently of our hardware.
+With a verified hardware purchase, however, these tools and materials are legally accessible in binary form via the `Open-NFP.org <https://open-nfp.org/>`_ initiative free of any additional charge.
+Given that a nic-firmware build isn't particularly useful without the hardware to execute it on, we hope this constraint is of little practical significance to parties with a genuine interest in building the code.

+In order to obtain the toolchain required to build the firmware, you will need to "Request" the SDK via the "Tools" tab under `Resources
+<https://open-nfp.org/resources/>`_ and agree to the Netronome
-The existing process for acquiring the toolchain, which this project is piggybacking on, involves sending an email request to help@netronome.com, after which, somebody will respond with a request for additional details about yourself and furnish you with the license agreement.
+proprietary license agreement.
+This process involves sending an email request to help@netronome.com, after which, somebody will respond with a request for additional details about yourself and furnish you with the license agreement.
 You will then be provided with access to a private download area containing the toolchain and programmer reference documentation once all the legal formalities have been dealt with.

 Please bear with this clunky manual process.
 It is going to take a little time to streamline access, but we believe it will be possible